mondem0/roblox-codex-test/README.md

 ## Gameplay Overview

 * **Towers**: Archer (rapid single-target), Cannon (area splash), Frost Mage (slow + damage).
 Each tower includes two upgrade tiers with distinct stat boosts.
+* **Loadouts**: Players pick three towers from the selection screen at the start (and after restarts).
+The shop only enables those three slots, so add new entries to `TowerConfigs` to expand the picker.
 * **Enemies**: Grunts (balanced), Runners (fast, low HP), Tanks (slow, high HP).
 These samples live in [`EnemyConfigs.lua`](ReplicatedStorage/Modules/Config/EnemyConfigs.lua); add more entries there to introduce new archetypes.
 Defeating enemies awards cash for all players.
 * **Waves**: Five sample waves live in [`WaveConfigs.lua`](ReplicatedStorage/Modules/Config/WaveConfigs.lua).
 Add or edit entries there to change pacing—the system automatically starts the next wave when the current one clears, and players can press `Start` before wave 1.
 * **Economy & Lives**: Players begin with $350 and 30 lives.
 Lives decrease when enemies reach the exit.
 Losing all lives ends the game for everyone; clearing every wave triggers victory.